Skip to main content

 2. Open the Explorer (Cmd+Shift+E on Mac, Ctrl+Shift+E on Windows/Linux), expand the Credible panel at the bottom of the sidebar, and click Login — then follow the steps in your browser

-3. Back in your IDE, select your organization from the list (if you only belong to one, it’s selected automatically), then select your project
+3. Back in your IDE, select your organization from the list (if you only belong to one, it’s selected automatically), then select your environment

-Every time you change projects, the extension updates the MCP config.
-You may need to re-enable the server using the steps above.
+Every time you change environments, the extension updates the MCP config automatically.

 Credible Service Panel